Eve Tushnet

-Eve Tushnet (born 1978) is an American lesbian Roman Catholic author, blogger, and speaker.
-In addition to publishing books, she has a blog and writes regularly for several major magazines, among them The American Spectator, Commonweal, National Catholic Register, National Review, America Magazine, and The Washington Blade.
+Eve Tushnet (born 1978) is an American Catholic lesbian author, blogger, and speaker.
+In addition to authoring fiction and nonfiction books, she has a blog and writes regularly for several major magazines, among them The American Spectator, Commonweal, National Catholic Register, National Review, America Magazine, and The Washington Blade.
+Tushnet was one of the people who helped to found the organization Building Catholic Futures.